SfC Home > Physical Science > Physics >

 - What are some applications of the subject?

-Experiments showed that the amount of heat created is proportional to the work done.
+Experiments showed that the amount of heat energy or thermal energy created is proportional to the work done.
 This relationship is called the mechanical equivalent of heat and can be expressed by the equation:

 W = JH